Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Model

 The system we study consists of spins or qubits on the sites of a one-dimensional lattice with periodic boundary conditions.
-The Hamiltonian has the general form,
+The Hamiltonian has the form,

 where $i=1,\ldots,N$ are the sites of the lattice, $\sigma_{i}^{x,y,z}$ are the usual Pauli operators acting on site $i$, and the parameters $(\Gamma,\gamma,\kappa,\lambda)$, which quantify the strength of the various fields and couplings, are uniform throughout the lattice (i.e., there is {\em no quenched disorder}).

-We write the Hamiltonian as in (\ref{H}) to highlight the connection to so-called kinetically constrained models of glasses \cite{[For reviews see: ]Ritort2003,*Garrahan2010}.
-When $\kappa+\gamma=\Gamma^{2}$ and $\lambda=1$ the operator $H$ is the symmetrized version of the master operator of a Fredrickson-Andersen (FA) facilitated spin model \cite{Fredrickson1984,Ritort2003,Jack2006}.
+We write the Hamiltonian as in (\ref{H}) to highlight the connection to so-called kinetically constrained models of glasses \cite{[For reviews see: ]Ritort2003}.
+When $\kappa+\gamma=\Gamma^{2}$ and $\lambda=1$ the operator $H$ is the symmetrized version of the master operator of a Fredrickson-Andersen (FA) facilitated spin model \cite{Fredrickson1984,Ritort2003,Jack2006} (see below).
 In this case, the first factor in each term of (\ref{H}) is the local operator that flips a spin at site $i$.
 The second factor constrains the rate at site $i$ to the state of the spins at sites $i \pm 1$, so that changes at site $i$ cannot occur if both these spins are in the down state (in the $z$ basis).
 For $\lambda > 1$ this constraint is softened, and we have the so-called soft-FA model, see \cite{Elmatad2010}.
 When $\gamma+\kappa \neq \Gamma^{2}$, the operator $H$ is related to a deformation of the master operator for the dynamics of the FA (or soft-FA) model, which is known to show a singular change in its ground state at some value of $\Gamma$ \cite{Garrahan2007,Elmatad2010}, as we discuss below.

 We parametrize the couplings in the following way,